-Introduced by M. of A. ORTIZ, SIMON, CARROLL, D'URSO, REYES, GOTTFRIED, HYNDMAN -- read once and referred to the Committee on Environmental Conservation -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+Introduced by M. of A. ANDERSON -- read once and referred to the Committee on Environmental Conservation

 AN ACT to establish a Green New Deal for New York task force; and providing for the repeal of such provisions upon expiration thereof